SIGN IN / UP

 - mariadb

-In the phpmyadmin sector, we added the phpmyadmin image, specified port 8090 to it, but now it will be bound to a specific database server, namely the one that we installed/deployed mariadb:10.8
+In the phpmyadmin section, we added the phpmyadmin image, specified port 8090, but now it will be linked to a specific database server, namely the one we installed/deployed mariadb:10.8.

-PMA_HOST=mariadb - points to the mariadb container/block which is described above in this file.
+This parameter is specified in the environment block where: PMA_HOST=mariadb - points to the mariadb container/block described above in this file.

 We check: